RasPlex/RasPlex.github.io/docs/faq.md

 ## How come I have a problem no one else has!

 This is because you have something unique about your RasPlex setup.
 Usually, this means you have an odd network configuration, or a weird router.
 Sometimes, it's because you don't have a good USB power supply for rasplex.
 Other times, your SD card is faulty, or your Raspberry Pi itself is defective.
 In some cases, certain NaS devices running the Plex Media Server won't perform well.
 Ensure you are running the latest version of the media server, and if all else fails please file a bug report.

-## What happened to the Kickstarter for the RasPlex case?

-For various reasons (Dale changing jobs, moving, delays getting Kickstarter in Canada, etc) the project has been cancelled.
-The STL and solidworks files are available on <a href="http://sourceforge.net/projects/rasplex/files/case/" target="_blank">sourceforge</a>, and you can purchase 3D printed models from <a href="http://www.shapeways.com/shops/rasplex" target="_blank">Shapeways</a> if you choose.
-If you made a large donation and expected to receive a case, please email us and we'll work something out for you.</div>